Wealth inequality in the United States: Effect of stock market gains

+Stocks and real estate facilitated the accumulation of wealth for baby boomers.
+In 2024, the Silent Generation and baby boomers represented 25% of the population, but held 65% of all wealth in the US.
+Over time, wealth passes from generation to generation.

+Older generations have accumulated more average wealth per person (vertical axis), but baby boomers as a group have the largest amount of wealth (areas within each rectangle).
+An estimated 73.9% of inheritors are already in the top ten percentiles of net worth.

+Though baby boomers have accumulated more wealth than later generations, Millennials and Generation X are accumulating wealth at comparable rates to baby boomers.

+Values of transaction accounts—those with immediate "on-demand" access—vary across age groups, with baby boomers being about 57-77 years old at the time of this study.
+Average account values are skewed upward by a small number of high-balance accounts.
+Median balances in transaction accounts better indicate readily available funds.

-The Federal Reserve publishes information on the distribution of household assets, debt, and equity (net worth) by quarter going back to 1989.
-The tables below summarize the net worth data, in real terms (adjusted for inflation), for 1989 to 2022, and 2016 to 2022.
+The Federal Reserve publishes quarterly data on the distribution of household assets, debt, and equity (net worth) dating back to 1989.
+The tables below summarize the net worth data in real terms (adjusted for inflation) for 1989 to 2022 and for 2016 to 2022.
 Journalist Matthew Yglesias explained in June 2019 how the ownership of stock has driven wealth inequality, as the bottom 50% has minimal stock ownership: "...[T]he bottom half of the income distribution had a huge share of its wealth tied up in real estate while owning essentially no shares of corporate stock.
 The top 1 percent, by contrast, wasn't just rich — it was specifically rich in terms of owning companies, both stock in publicly traded ones ("corporate equities") and shares of closely held ones ("private businesses")...So the value of those specific assets — assets that people in the bottom half of the distribution never had a chance to own in the first place — soared."

 The National Public Radio, also known as NPR, reported in 2017 that the bottom 50% of U.S. households (by net worth) have little stock market exposure (neither directly nor indirectly through 401k plans), writing: "That means the stock market rally can only directly benefit around half of all Americans — and substantially fewer than it would have a decade ago when nearly two-thirds of families owned stock."

-Some authors argue that these increases in wealth inequality are indicative of a Second Gilded Age in America.
+Some authors argue that these increases in wealth inequality indicate a Second Gilded Age in America.